 Through the Cecil Corbin-Mark Fellowship for Environmental Justice Leadership, launched in 2022, WE ACT is establishing a unique opportunity for young people to continue to follow in Cecil’s footsteps, and to launch them on a career path to become the next generation of environmental justice leaders.
 The WE ACT team believes that it is appropriate to honor Cecil in a way that: 1) increases the capacity of our organization to win climate justice victories; and 2) creates an ongoing opportunity for talented young people to contribute to WE ACT’s campaigns for environmental justice.
 During this year-long fellowship, participants can expect to work on WE ACT campaigns alongside seasoned environmental justice leaders.
 Fellows will gain experience in environmental justice areas including environmental health, environmental justice policy, and community organizing.
 Fellows can also expect leadership development and learning opportunities throughout the program that will strengthen their professional skills, and deepen their understanding of the operations of a community-based advocacy organization.
 Fellows will also have access to networking opportunities with WE ACT stakeholders and allies.
 Detailed information about the types of campaigns Corbin-Mark Fellows can expect to be a part of can be found here.

-In the Fellowship’s second year, WE ACT will be hosting two fellows, with terms beginning in June 2023 and lasting one year.
+In the Fellowship’s third year, WE ACT will be hosting two fellows, with terms beginning in June 2024 and lasting one year.
 For the coming year of the fellowship, we will be selecting one applicant for each of the two following positions:

 Applicants are encouraged to specify in their application which position they would like to be considered for.